akashpshaw524/akashpshaw524/README.md

 ## The Journey

-I spent nearly a decade in Business Development — running Bloomberg data pipelines at TCS, managing 500+ UK property clients at Galaxy of Homes, closing deals and reading markets before I learned to read datasets.

-Then I realised: **the people shaping decisions in every room weren't just the ones with the relationships — they were the ones who could decode the data behind the story.**
+Before I became a data analyst, I was already living like one — extracting insights from Bloomberg's terminal for Fortune 500 Company's financials statement and company statement at TCS, managing 500+ property clients at Galaxy of Homes where every decision was numbers-driven, and learning that business sense and analytical thinking are the same muscle.Eventually the pattern became obvious:**the people shaping decisions in every room weren't just the ones with the relationships — they were the ones who could decode the data behind the story.**
 So I built the skills to be that person.
+**Data was always the job.
+Now it's the title.**

 ---